IanWold/Metalsharp/README.md

 ### With a Function (err...
 "Action")

-If you don't plan on packaging your plugin for others to use, or you need a "quick and dirty" solution, you can just use any `Metalsharp -> Metalsharp` function with `Use`.
+If you don't plan on packaging your plugin for others to use, or you need a "quick and dirty" solution, you can just use any `Action<Metalsharp>` with `Use`.
 First, implement a function:

 ```c#
 void DeleteEverything(Metalsharp directory)